knagode/M3Synchronization/README.md

 <h3>Install instructions</h3>

-How to add to your project (See /Example for working example):
+How to add to your project:

 - Add /M3Synchronization/ (which contains M3Synchronization.h ...) to your project
 - Add /Dependencies/AFNetworking/AFNetworking/ (contains AFHttpClient.h ...) to your project if you dont use it already